mimir-project/mimir-evaluation/README.md

 # mimir-evaluation-suite

+> [!CAUTION]
+> This repository and its contents are part of the paper [The Impact of Copyrighted Material on Large Language Models: A Norwegian Perspective](https://arxiv.org/abs/2412.09460v4), and are released for transparency and reproducibility purposes only.
+We discourage the use of this evaluation suite in its current state.
+An improved version of the codebase is now available and maintained as [NorEval](https://github.com/ltgoslo/noreval).

 ## Codebase
 The evaluation codebase relies on the [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness/tree/main) framework codebase (version 0.4.2).
 In particular, each task in the mimir-evaluation-suite is integrated into the framework with the help of ```.yaml``` configuration files, which allow for high task customizability.